shrujancheruku/Music-picker/README.md

 ===============

 This is a Flask webapp built on top of a sqlite3 database.
 Allows playing of songs from YouTube, as well as querying.
+It's responsive thanks to Bootstrap4, that I used on top of the Jinja2 templating engine.
+Try it on mobile to see!

 Run with `python3 app.py`
+Should run the app on http://127.0.0.1:5000/

 Completed Functionality
 -------------